p0bs/shiny.moduler/README.md

 # shiny.moduler

 `shiny.moduler` provides a simple Shiny app that controls underlying Shiny modules.
-It is deliberately simple and unpolished.
-(For example, there are no unit tests or error checks in the app.)
+It is deliberately unpolished -- for example, there are no unit tests or error checks in the app.

 Why create this functionality?
 Well, I found that most documentation for Shiny stopped just prior to the point of building a main module to control sub-modules, so I shared my code in the hope that this test package might help others.